 The UT Health Science Center at San Antonio is established by the Board of Regents through consolidation of several other entities.

-The UT Health Center at Tyler joins the UT System.
+East Texas Chest Hospital officially becomes the UT Health Center at Tyler, joining the UT System.

 E. Donald Walker is named chancellor.
 He serves until 1984.